Does AMB West offer other public access recreational opportunities?

 If I have a B-tag, could I harvest two cow elk during my hunt?

-Yes, hunters can use a general elk license or a 314 B-TAG.
-However, opportunities to harvest two cows during a elk hunt will be determined on a case-by-case basis by the hunt coordinator.
+Yes, hunters can use a General Elk License or a 397-00 Elk B License.
+However, opportunities to harvest two cows during a elk hunt will be granted on a case-by-case basis considering time and location, and determine by the ranch staff.

 Do I really need to use lead-free ammunition during my hunt?